 Entry to the contest also includes a one-year subscription to Gulf Coast, beginning with the issue in which the corresponding prize winners are published.

 This year’s contest will be judged by the poet, novelist, translator, critic, and scholar, Ammiel Alcalay.
 His books include A Little History (2013), from the warring factions, 2nd edition (2012), "neither wit nor gold" (from then) (2011), Islanders (2010), Scrapmetal (2007), Memories of Our Future: Selected Essays, 1982-1999 (1999), and After Jews and Arabs: Remaking Levantine Culture (1993).
 He is founder and general editor, under the auspices of the Center for the Humanities and the PhD program in English at the CUNY Graduate Center, of Lost & Found: The CUNY Poetics Document Initiative (http://lostandfoundbooks.org), along with its offshoot Lost & Found Elsewhere, and has edited texts by Robert Creeley, Robert Duncan, Diane di Prima, Joanne Kyger, and Michael Rumaker for these projects.

 Prose: Send one piece of prose (of up to twenty double-spaced pages) translated into English.
 Excerpts from longer works are welcome and preference will be given to contemporary work published within the last fifty years.
-As part of your submission, include the text in its original language, provide a brief synopsis (no more than 200 words) of the work and the author you are translating, and indicate whether you have, and can grant us, permission to publish the original work and the translation.
+As part of your submission, include the text in its original language, and provide a brief synopsis (no more than 200 words) of the work and the author you are translating.
+We have modified our request for demonstrations of permission, as indicated below.

 Demonstrations of Permission